Kazmimasooma/Group-1-Disney/README.md

 ## Project Overview

-Disney's primary source of revenue is movies and TV shows.
-Unfortunately this is not a sustainable model, as media has a very short lifespan when it comes to revenue.
-A new movie will at best provide income for a few months and then Disney moves on the next project.
+Disney's initial source of revenue begins with movies and TV shows.
+Unfortunately this is not a sustainable model, as studio production has a very short revenue lifespan.
+A new movie will at best provide income for a few months and then Disney will need to move on the next project.

-But what if we could extend that revenue lifespan.
-What if we could leverage the many Disney intellectual properties and continue to earn revenue for an extended amount of time after the initial movie release.
+But what if we could extend that revenue lifespan?
+What if we could leverage the many Disney intellectual properties and continue to earn revenue for an extended amount of time after the initial movie release.?

-Disney can release a variety of merchandise (Toys, Video games, Apparel, etc) tied to their movies.
-As well as making new Disney park attractions.
+Disney can release a variety of merchandise (toys, video games, apparel, etc) based on their movies.
+As well as new themes for Disney Parks attractions.
-These merchandise and attractions will provide Disney with a steady and predictable stream of revenue for a very long time.
+These merchandise and attractions will provide Disney with a steady and predictable stream of revenue with no expiration.

-As such, we have created 2 Machine Learning (ML) models that help us understand how to generate ongoing revenue using the verticals mentioned.
+Therefore, we have implemented 2 Machine Learning (ML) models to help us understand how to generate revenue on the verticals mentioned above.

 ### Why we selected this topic

 When we looked at the revenue figures, it is very clear that the box office revenue is just the starting point in Disney's revenue.

-Revenues derived from franchises, collaborations merchandise sales and Disney Parks are just as important.
+However, revenues derived from franchises, collaborations merchandise sales and Disney Parks are just as important.

-The charts below shows that 'Disney Studios Revenue' from movies is just one part of the equation.
-Revenues generated from the other business groups have exponentially grown over the years and helps Disney diversify its revenues portfolio.
+The charts below shows that 'Disney Studios Revenue' from movies is just one of the many business groups within Disney.
+Revenues from the other business groups have exponentially grown over the years and helps Disney diversify its revenues portfolio.
 This in turn creates a longer, more reliable and sustainable revenue model.

 <img width="1115" alt="Disney's Revenue" src="https://user-images.githubusercontent.com/93144225/163092473-01a3892c-6413-4e2e-9df3-3f9543282196.png">